Angry Venezuelans wait hours for fuel as shortages worsen

-A worker stands at a closed gas station of the state oil company PDVSA in San Cristobal
+People with vehicles wait in line to attempt to refuel at a gas station of the state oil company PDVSA in Maracaibo

 By Deisy Buitrago and Corina Pons